-The replenishment of muscle and liver glycogen stores depends on the type of exercise: short distance, high intensity exercise (e.g. 800 metres) may take up to 2 or 3 hours and long endurance activities (e.g. marathon) may take several days.
+The replenishment of muscle and liver glycogen stores depends on the type of exercise.
+In essence, short distance, high-intensity (e.g. 800 metres) may take up to 2 or 3 hours and long endurance activities (e.g. marathon) may take several days.

 Replenishment of glycogen stores is most rapid during the first few hours following training and can take several days to complete.
 Complete restoration of glycogen stores is accelerated with a high carbohydrate diet.

 If you quote information from this page in your work, then the reference for this page is: